 The extensive effort to contact, identify, and consult with various cultural groups and agencies to identify traditional cultural properties and cultural practices during the environmental planning process has been documented for the Section 106 consultation process.
 The purpose of consultation is to identify cultural resources and other concerns relating to the project's potential effects on cultural resources.
-Information is sought from individuals and organizations likely to have knowledge of potential resources in the study area.
+Information is sought from individuals and organizations likely to have knowledge of potential resources in the project area.

 During the process of completing archival research and conducting field studies for historic resources, the team maintained communication with the State Historic Preservation Officer (SHPO) and other jurisdictional agencies.
+Historical and cultural organizations consulted include the Los Angeles Conservancy, California SHPO, and City of Los Angeles Planning/Historic Preservation Department.
 The team conferred with the California Native American Heritage Commission (NAHC) in Sacramento, local California Indian organizations, and interested public historical and cultural organizations.

 A search of the sacred lands file of the NAHC was requested on June 3, 2009.
 As recommended by the NAHC, individuals who may have further knowledge on sacred or prehistoric cultural resources within the project area were contacted.
 These included individuals from the Gabrielino Tongva Indians of California Tribal Council, Gabrielino Tongva Nation, Gabrielino Tongva Territorial Tribal Nation, Los Angeles City/County Native American Heritage Commission, Ti'At Society, Gabrielino Tongva San Gabriel Band of Mission Indians, and the Gabrielino Tongva Tribe.
-Coordination with SHPO, interested parties of the Native American Heritage Commission, and Native American community is on-going.
+Coordination with SHPO, interested parties of the NAHC, and Native American community is ongoing.

-Metro continues to consult with the SHPO regarding the project.
-The California SHPO concurred with the APE for historic and cultural resources and with the finding of an adverse effect on historical properties (Appendices X and Y).
-Coordination with the SHPO and tribes is on-going and will continue through preparation of a Memorandum of Agreement incorporating all relevant mitigation measures.
+Metro continues to consult with SHPO regarding the project.
+The California SHPO concurred with the Area of Potential Effects (APE) for historic and cultural resources and with the finding of an adverse effect on historical properties (Appendices X and Y).
+Coordination with SHPO and tribes is ongoing and has included preparation and signing of a Memorandum of Agreement incorporating all relevant mitigation measures (see Appendix 3, Memorandum of Agreement with the California State Historic Preservation Officer).